 Registering People to Vote

+It’s really important that the people we support are educated in how elections work, understand their rights, and feel empowered to vote, if they choose to.
 Before supporting people to make informed decisions around voting and casting their vote, we first need to ensure that they are registered and have the correct identification to vote.

 You can access an easy read guide on registering someone to vote by clicking here.